-Fitness is a very important component of success in modern AFL football, and it is important to measure fitness in the course of training - to get baseline measures, to identify strengths and weaknesses, and monitor changes in fitness over time.
+Fitness is a very important aspect of success in modern AFL football, and it is important to measure fitness in the course of training - to get baseline measures, to identify strengths and weaknesses, and to monitor changes in fitness over time.

 Here are some recommended fitness tests for assessing AFL players.
 Many of these are the same as used in the AFL Draft Camp.

 - BODY SIZE: anthropometric measures - height, hand span, arm length, body mass & skinfolds.
 Tall players are at an advantage, though there are many successful AFL players that are not tall.
 Any excess body fat would affect the AFL player's ability to jump vertically, move freely around the ground, and the extra weight will increase fatigue.
 The width of the hand outstretched may be related to the ability to grab opposition players and mark the ball.
 Longer arms may be an advantage for football players when taking a mark or tackling an opposition player.

 - STRENGTH: grip strength, 1RM Bench Press

 - POWER: vertical jump test (there is also an AFL specific running vertical jump test).
 Vertical jump ability is important for any leaping for marks, and particularly important for the rucks when contesting a bounce down.